Pylons/pyramid/docs/narr/views.rst

 you might believe that this example would fail.
-However, since a ``renderer`` is associated with the view callable through its :term:`view configuration` (in this case, using a ``renderer`` argument passed to :func:`pyramid.view.bfg_view`), if the view does *not* return a Response object, the renderer will attempt to convert the result of the view to a response on the developer's behalf.
+However, since a ``renderer`` is associated with the view callable through its :term:`view configuration` (in this case, using a ``renderer`` argument passed to :func:`pyramid.view.view_config`), if the view does *not* return a Response object, the renderer will attempt to convert the result of the view to a response on the developer's behalf.
 Of course, if no renderer is associated with a view's configuration,